 Suzanne resides in McLean, Virginia with her husband, David.
 A large part of her life is devoted to her family, which includes parents, adult siblings, adult children, grandchildren, and nieces and nephews.

-David Hillman is the founder and CEO of Southern Management Corporation, the largest real estate management firm in the region.
 He was named “Innovator of the Year” in 2002 for his creativity in developing attractive and livable communities through the rental units he built from dilapidated Baltimore buildings.
 “Most of our buildings are 100 percent occupied, and most of our renters stay for five years compared to the industry standard of 18 months, notes Hillman. “ Whether an apartment rents for $500 or $2,500, I want it to be the best that it can be.
 My litmus test is to ask myself: ‘If I lived here, would I be embarrassed for someone to visit me?”
 This is Hillman’s motto.
-He wants to make life better for the people who live in his apartments and for them to have a sense of pride for the homes they live in even if they are renting.
-The 27,000 units he manages in the metropolitan region have brought him great financial success, and he wants to give back to the very people who might live in his apartments through programs like his newly created Hillman Entrepreneurs Program.
+He wanted to make life better for the people who live in his apartments and for them to have a sense of pride for the homes they live in even if they are renting.
+The 27,000 units he managed in the metropolitan region have brought him great financial success, and he wanted to give back to the very people who might live in his apartments through programs like the Hillman Entrepreneurs Program.

 David grew up in Maryland and is devoted to giving back to the region and State that contributed to his success.
 As a teenager, Mr. Hillman describes himself as an ordinary high school student, not college bound, without clear aspirations and with no real sense of who he was.